scorpido74/azure-docs.nl-nl/articles/site-recovery/azure-to-azure-troubleshoot-errors.md

 1. Probeer de bescherming opnieuw.

-## <a name="enable-protection-failed-because-the-device-mentioned-in-the-grub-configuration-doesnt-exist-error-code-151124"></a>Beveiliging inschakelen is mislukt omdat het apparaat dat in de GRUB-configuratie wordt genoemd, niet bestaat (foutcode 151124)
+## <a name="protection-failed-because-grub-device-doesnt-exist-error-code-151124"></a>Beveiliging is mislukt omdat GRUB-apparaat niet bestaat (foutcode 151124)

 ### <a name="possible-cause"></a>Mogelijke oorzaak